tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 “The Up Your Alley Fair, wasn’t originally on Dore Alley, and it wasn’t originally ‘Folsom Street Fair’s dirty little brother’.
 In fact, the two fairs were originally completely unrelated to one another.
 The first Folsom Street Fairs were celebrations of SoMa’s neighborhood diversity whereas Up Your Alley was a celebration specifically of the gay leather community.”
 Read the full article…

 I’ve put together a list of the many events for Dore weekend.
 Keep in mind this is just one guy’s opinion on what to do and where to go.
 I’m not a big kinkster.
 I don’t think I am.
-I’ll tie you up, spit in your mouth, smack you around, and ask you if you like being dad’s whore like the next guy.
+I’ll tie you up, spit in your mouth, smack you around, and demand you [checks notes] “Tell dad how you like to fuck.”
 But like, we know people that are for-real into this stuff much more intensely.

 It’s all relative, I suppose.
 Be sure to ask other friends and acquaintances for their must-do events if this is your first Dore weekend.